-It is now understood that the Einstein Lagrangian and its higher-derivative extensions can be regarded as the lowest-order terms in the effective field theory of general relativity \cite{Burgess2004}, i.e., the theory containing all generally-covariant functions of the metric and its derivatives \cite{Weinberg2009}.
-One approach for studying the asymptotic behavior of an effective field theory, generally referred to as asymptotic safety, is to show that all of the infinite couplings are attracted to a fixed point in the ultraviolet, and that only a finite number them are essential \cite{Weinberg1979,Niedermaier2006,Percacci2009} \footnote{Essential couplings are those that cannot be removed by a local field redefinition \cite{Weinberg2005}.}.
-Non-Gaussian (i.e., non-zero) fixed points have been found using dimensional continuation \cite{Weinberg1979,Kawai1993,Niedermaier2003}, the $1/N$ approximation \cite{Smolin1982,Percacci2006}, the lattice approach \cite{Ambjorn2004,Ambjorn2008}, and various truncations of the Functional Renormalization Group Equation (FRGE) \cite{Reuter1998,Lauscher2002,Reuter2002,Niedermaier2009,Benedetti2009}.
+It is now understood that the Einstein Lagrangian and its higher-derivative extensions may be regarded as the lowest-order terms in the effective field theory of general relativity \cite{Burgess2004}, the theory containing all generally-covariant functions of the metric and its derivatives \cite{Weinberg2009}.
+One approach for studying the asymptotic behavior of an effective field theory, referred to as asymptotic safety, is to show that only a subset of the possible couplings are essential, and that they are attracted to a fixed point in the ultraviolet \cite{Weinberg1979,Niedermaier2006,Percacci2009,Christiansen2014,Dona2014}.
+Non-Gaussian (i.e., non-zero) fixed points have been found by dimensional continuation \cite{Weinberg1979,Kawai1993,Niedermaier2003}, the $1/N$ approximation \cite{Smolin1982,Percacci2006}, the lattice approach \cite{Ambjorn2004,Ambjorn2008}, and various truncations of the functional renormalization group equation \cite{Reuter1998,Lauscher2002,Reuter2002,Niedermaier2009,Benedetti2009}.

-Of particular relevance to this work is the apparent insensitivity of the asymptotic behavior of $\Lambda G$ to the higher-derivative couplings.
-For instance, in solutions to the FRGE, the renormalization group flow and fixed-point value of $\Lambda G$ are remarkably similar in both the Einstein-Hilbert \cite{Reuter2002} and higher-derivative \cite{Codello2006,Lauscher2002,Niedermaier2009,Benedetti2009} truncations.
-Moreover, in perturbation theory at one-loop order, $\Lambda G$ is asymptotically free whether or not the higher-derivative terms are included \cite{Fradkin1982,Julve1978}.
-These similarities suggest that the higher-derivative terms are inessential or redundant.

-The fact that the higher-derivative terms render the theory renormalizable, combined with the assumption that they are redundant, leads to the possibility of obtaining a theory that is both unitary and pertubatively renormalizable.
-To further explore this possibility, the Lagrangian of higher-derivative gravity is rewritten such that the higher-derivative terms are redundant (or inessential), allowing them to be removed after renormalization by performing a local field redefinition and redefining the couplings.
-The latter redefinition establishes a relationship between the coupling $\Lambda G$ in the reduced Einstein Lagrangian and the couplings in the renormalizable theory of higher-derivative gravity.
-Thus, given the renormalized couplings of the higher-derivative theory, the renormalization of $\Lambda G$ in the reduced Einstein Lagrangian may be calculated to all orders in perturbation theory.
-By this method, it is shown that $\Lambda G$ is asymptotically free at one-loop order, consistent with previous calculations performed without the redundant terms \cite{Fradkin1982,Julve1978}, as required by the $S$-matrix equivalence theorem.